 Ogmore-by-Sea is a popular sand and shingle beach along the Glamorgan Heritage Coast, with the sandy part exposed at low tide.
 The mouth of the River Ogmore runs into the sea over the beach, to the north of the town.

 The beach at Ogmore has the reputation as being one of the cleanest beaches in the region, and is popular for a variety of activities, including swimming, surfing, fishing, and walking.
-The name 'Ogmore' is thought to come from the large caves alongside the river mouth (ogof is Welsh for cave).
+The name ‘Ogmore’ is thought to come from the large caves located nearby (ogof is Welsh for cave).

 The beach looks out towards Tusker Rock, named after a Danish Viking who colonised the local area, which is completely visible at low tide.
 Today the rock is a popular place for diving.